City-of-Bloomington/factory-number-one/docs/faq.md

 You can put your assets under `src/assets`.
 It’s ok to create new directories under that directory as well.
 Since Webpack is used to include all static assets on the Vue app side, you’ll have to define the path like this in order for it to work on both the app and the styleguide: `<img src="@/assets/img/example.jpg" />`.

 For component’s `<docs>` section things work a bit differently.
 Using `<img src="img/example.jpg" />` without `@/assets/` works there.
 This is because [Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) handles the assets directory a bit differently.

-## Does Vue Design System work with Nuxt.js?

-Yes!
-While we don’t currently have extensive documentation on this, there’s an official example and instructions provided, here: [github.com/viljamis/nuxt-design-system](https://github.com/viljamis/nuxt-design-system).

 ## I can’t get Vue Design System working as an NPM dependency?